MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/sharepoint-hybrid-sites-and-search.md

 Many of the SharePoint hybrid features make use of a technique called redirection.
 With redirection, when users attempt to access a service in SharePoint Server using site navigation, they are automatically redirected to the equivalent service in Microsoft 365.

-For example, in a non-hybrid environment, when a user selects **OneDrive** on a SharePoint Server site, they are taken to their SharePoint Server OneDrive for Business location.
-With hybrid OneDrive for Business, when a user selects **OneDrive**, they are taken to OneDrive for Business.
+For example, in a non-hybrid environment, when a user selects **OneDrive** on a SharePoint Server site, they are taken to their SharePoint Server OneDrive location.
+With hybrid OneDrive, when a user selects **OneDrive**, they are taken to OneDrive.

-Hybrid OneDrive for Business, hybrid site following, and hybrid profiles all use redirection to send users from on-premises SharePoint Server to the equivalent service in Microsoft 365.
+Hybrid OneDrive, hybrid site following, and hybrid profiles all use redirection to send users from on-premises SharePoint Server to the equivalent service in Microsoft 365.
 The on-premises SharePoint Server services continue to function in the background and are accessible by users if they've bookmarked the URL.

 When redirection is used, existing data in SharePoint Server is not automatically migrated to the equivalent Microsoft 365 service.
-Documents in OneDrive for Business and user profile information have to be manually migrated for each user, and SharePoint Server followed sites will have to be re-followed.
+Documents in OneDrive and user profile information have to be manually migrated for each user, and SharePoint Server followed sites will have to be re-followed.

-## Hybrid sites features and OneDrive for Business
+## Hybrid sites features and OneDrive
 <a name="SitesFeatures"> </a>

 Several hybrid features are bundled together to help ease deployment.
 The two feature bundles are:

-- Hybrid OneDrive for Business
+- Hybrid OneDrive

 - Hybrid sites features